 Promoting quality youth arts practice in the youth work sector

-€5,000 Artist and Youth Work Residency Grant Scheme open for applications!
+€5,000 Artist and Youth Work Residency Grant Scheme 2023 is now open for Applications!

 Do you have a good idea for a youth arts project but need funding to work with an artist?
-Apply now for the Youth Arts Explorer Grant €1500 or Youth Arts Full Grant €5000.
+Apply now for the Youth Arts Explorer Grant €1500 or Artist and Youth Work Full Residency Grant €5000.

-We are looking to support partnerships involving artists in residence in youth work settings or youth groups in residence in arts settings, starting in June 2020.
-This long running scheme managed by the National Youth Council of Ireland on behalf of the Arts Council and the Department of Children and Youth Affairs has been successfully bringing together artists and youth workers over the past number of years.
+We are looking to support partnerships involving artists in residence in youth work settings or youth groups in residence in arts settings, starting in May 2023.
+This long running scheme managed by the National Youth Council of Ireland on behalf of the Arts Council and the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) has been successfully bringing together artists and youth workers over the past number of years.
 Is this your year to get involved?

 The National Youth Arts Programme is delighted to announce that we have engaged University College Cork to undertake a National Mapping of Youth Arts Provision.

 This will provide data and evidence on young people’s engagement with the arts in youth work settings across the country.

 This is an important opportunity to contribute the work of your organisation to a national picture.

 Youth Arts Advocacy projects

 Drawing on NYCI’s advocacy expertise across a range of issues affecting young people for many years, this training programme equips young people and their leaders with the skills to take on a burning youth arts issue in their community, helping them to shape campaigns that engage the media and elected representatives and ensure their voice is hear.

 Youth Arts Toolkit of resources